Casino Dealer

 If a player is caught card counting, is he just forced to leave, or are there criminal charges?
 Is he forced to give back his winnings?

-Asked by Jones almost 12 years ago
+Asked by Jones over 12 years ago

 He will be forced to leave the property.
 The winnings are his to keep.
 There are no criminal charges.
 There is no way to prove someone is counting cards, at least the smart ones never can get convicted of anything.
 Like I said, counting isn't illegal and the winnings are the players to keep.